rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 There is a wrong chapter reference at the bottom of this page.
 It should be *Chapter 6* and not *Chapter 5*.

 pg.
+172

+The sentence "Now, we are going to implement an RBF Kernal PCA".
+It should be *a* and not *an*.

+pg.
 101

 The text description references "entropy" as the impurity criterion being used in the `RandomForestClassifier`.
 However, `"gini"` is used in the code example, and thus "entropy" should be changed to "gini" in the text as well.